joshbegley/nyt-latest/previous.md

 `The president has proposed the arch, which would rise on a Washington roundabout across from the Lincoln Memorial, as a way to celebrate America’s 250th anniversary.`\
 https://www.nytimes.com/2026/04/10/us/politics/arch-washington-trump.html

-**Molotov Cocktail Is Hurled at Home of OpenAI Chief Executive Sam Altman**\
+**Molotov Cocktail Is Hurled at Home of OpenAI C.E.O.
+Sam Altman**\
-`The device burned an exterior gate of the house in San Francisco, the police said, and it was unclear whether the artificial intelligence executive was home.
+`The device burned an exterior gate of the house, in San Francisco, the police said, and it was unclear whether the artificial intelligence executive was home.
 The authorities arrested a suspect.`\
 https://www.nytimes.com/2026/04/10/us/open-ai-sam-altman-molotov-cocktail.html

 **Artemis II’s New Views of the Moon**\